openstack/neutron/doc/source/stadium/sub_projects.rst

 As mentioned before, the Neutron PTL must approve the inclusion of each additional repository under the Neutron project.
-That evaluation will be primarily based on the new project requirements used for all new OpenStack projects for the criteria that is applicable:
+That evaluation will be initially based on the new project requirements used for all new OpenStack projects for the criteria that is applicable.
+If there's any question about this, the review should be deferred to the TC as a new OpenStack project team.

     http://governance.openstack.org/reference/new-projects-requirements.html

+Including *everything* related to Neutron under the Neutron project team has not scaled well, so some Neutron related projects are encouraged to form a new OpenStack project team.
+The following list of guidelines are not hard rules.
+There may be exceptions.
+Instead, they serve as criteria that may influence the decision one way or the other.

+These criteria are designed around how easy it would be for members of the loosely defined "Neutron team" to jump in and help fix or even take over a given repository if needed.

+* Neutron stays quite busy developing and maintaining open source implementations for features.
+Any sub-project that serves as an interface to proprietary technology should most likely be a separate project team.
+This imposes a barrier on access to the technology for dev/test and CI integration.

 Official Sub-Project List
 -------------------------